 You can use the APR to compare the cost of credit products from other lenders.

 Credit scoring is something that most lenders use to decide whether they'll lend money.
 When you apply for a loan, the lender will work out a credit score for you.

 This credit score is based on the details you provide, along with other information such as:

 - How you manage your accounts.

-We also use other information from credit reference agencies.
+Details from credit reference agencies will be used when checks are made.
 These agencies include Experian, Equifax or Callcredit, who keep records on your borrowing and payment habits.
 This includes details on:

 - How much you're borrowing right now.